-19 As mentioned, these are ways to meet ownership requirements.
+18 As mentioned, these are ways to meet ownership requirements.
 However, the heir/s must meet all eligibility criteria to qualify.

-- Puerto Rico income tax return listing the property address; - FEMA IA award letter to verify property address; - SBA Disaster Home Loan award letter to verify property address; - Driver's license or state-issued ID card showing the property address, issued prior to the date of the intake process; - Utility bills addressed to applicant at property address showing that services were provided before and/or during the intake process; - Utility certification addressed to applicant at property address showing services were active during the intake process; - Credit card bill or bank statement sent to the applicant at the property address during the intake process; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during the intake process time period); - Homestead exemption verified through property tax records (if applicable)20; and - Other documentation will be reviewed and considered on a case-by-case basis.
+- Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during the intake process time period); - Homestead exemption verified through property tax records (if applicable)19; and - Other documentation will be reviewed and considered on a case-by-case basis.